Mother Night (film): Reception

-Mother Night received mixed to positive reviews, currently holding a 64% "fresh" rating on Rotten Tomatoes based on 28 reviews.
+On Rotten Tomatoes the film has a 64% rating based on 28 reviews.
 Many reviewers commended Nick Nolte's performance, but criticized the ambiguity of the film's message.
 Roger Ebert wrote, "It is a tribute to Nolte's performance that while we are confused about the meaning of the story, we never doubt the presentation of his character."
-He acknowledged, however, that the ambiguity and the discordant tone are faithful to Vonnegut's novel.
+He acknowledged, that the ambiguity and the discordant tone are faithful to Vonnegut's novel.
 Gene Siskel of the Chicago Tribune observed that the confused message is exacerbated by the outsize emphasis placed on the propagandist speeches delivered by the main character.

 Marjorie Baumgarten praised the film's ambition and other elements, but called the overall experience "disappointing": "Though disappointing, Mother Night is not without pleasures (high among these are the performances of Arkin, Goodman, and Henry Gibson as the voice of Adolph Eichmann, and the walk-on cameo of Vonnegut himself in a street scene); it just never finds a comfortable stride."